 As a fast growing bamboo in Georgia, the Japanese Timber bamboo trees reach up to 50 feet in height, and the poles can reach 4-5 inches in diameter; not only screening out noisy neighbors, but the poles are valuable to use in furniture, flooring and ornamental folk art.
 This Timber bamboo grows in large groves in Tennessee and North and South Carolina.

 Moso bamboo plants, Phyllostachys pubescens, is the most widely grown bamboo tree in the world, growing up to 70 feet tall in Texas and New Mexico.
 This fast growing tree is popular to use in hardwood flooring, and ornamental art construction.
 Moso bamboo is an extremely fast growing screen for privacy use and as one of the most cold hardy bamboo spreading varieties.
 Robert Young bamboo plants, Phyllostachys bambusoides, 'Robert Young', is an excellent fast growing, spreading bamboo that originated from a California Nursery discovery.
 The bamboo poles can vary in color, from brilliant yellow to medium green.
 Robert Young bamboo grows rapidly in all areas of Georgia even near the salt water, and is very cold hardy up to zone 6 in northern Indiana and Kansas.

 Yellow banana bamboo is regarded as one of the most beautifully colored bamboo plants, Phyllostachys viridis, 'yellow banana'.
 In landscapes in Georgia the rhizomes spread far and rapidly the centers of the clumps fill in with dense yellow poles to create a brilliant landscape screen.
-The Yellow Banana bamboo plants, not only grows rapidly to maturity in Georgia, but this outstanding bamboo specimen is cold hardy from zone 6 to zone 11- Nebraska to California and Mexico.
-Very colorfully variegated yellow, green striped bamboo plants rank as the most unique of the variant bamboo plants.
+The Yellow Banana bamboo plants, not only grows rapidly to maturity in Georgia, but this outstanding bamboo specimen is cold hardy from zone 6 to zone 11- Nebraska to California and New Mexico.
+Very colorfully variegated yellow, green-black striped bamboo plants rank as the most unique of the variant bamboo plants.
 The stripes grow on yellow poles and vice versa, and that creates an unpredictable variegation pattern of an astonishing presence.
 Some bamboo plants not only have variegated canes, but the dense striped leaves, also are variegated with Ivory stripes like the dwarf bamboo that are cold hardy to Virginia and the District of Columbia.

 Georgia Flowering Trees

 One of the most interesting accounts of flowering trees in Savannah, Georgia, history occurred after the Revolutionary War when the tree called: 'Pride of India', was planted along Victory Drive Boulevard.
-George Washington and Thomas Jefferson had both praised the Pride of India flowering trees that had become established at personal estates at Mount Vernon and Monticello, VA.
-These trees grew more rapidly than any other fast growing tree of their day, and the urge to plant the Pride of India flowering trees spread throughout all the colonies of the US, and in Savannah, Ga., the Pride of India trees were established on both sides of Victory Drive Boulevard.
+George Washington and Thomas Jefferson had both praised the Pride of India flowering trees that had become established at personal Presidential estates that were located at Mount Vernon and Monticello, VA.
+These trees grew more rapidly than any other fast growing tree of their day, and the craze to plant the Pride of India flowering trees spread throughout all the colonies of the US, and in Savannah, Ga., the Pride of India trees were established on both sides of Victory Drive Boulevard.
 The flowers were blue to violet in color, fragrant, and in the fall after the leaves fell from the branches, the twigs were covered with dangling orange berries that hung on the tree throughout the winter, and the tree again began blooming again in March through May.
 The blue green dark leaves attracted butterflies and bees and the branches were a perfect nesting site for birds who feasted on the berries.
-These fast growing trees created a frenzy throughout Savannah, Ga., The planting of flowering trees rapidly spread throughout State and into the other American colonies.
-After a few years the enthusiasm of planting the Pride of India trees ended when several children died after eating berries that were worn as necklaces by the kids, and it was noticed that dogs died and farm animals deceased, after people noticed they had eaten the berries that had in most cases become renamed : the 'Chinaberry', and even though birds lived the berries and survived after eating them, it was noticed that some birds staggered around after eating fermented chinaberries.
+These fast growing trees created a frenzy throughout Savannah, Ga., The planting of flowering trees rapidly spread throughout State of Georgia and into the other American colonies.
+After a few years the enthusiasm of planting the Pride of India trees ended when several children died after eating berries that were worn as necklaces by the kids, and it was noticed that dogs died and farm animals deceased, after people noticed they had eaten the berries that had in most cases become renamed : the 'Chinaberry', and even though birds loved the berries and survived after eating them, it was noticed that some birds staggered around drunkenly after eating the fermented Chinaberries.

-Crape Myrtle trees, Lagerstroemia indica, have become the most popular flowering tree in Georgia, and some other States, and only recently has it been recognized that the Crape Myrtle is cold hardy enough to flower in Northern States of Michigan, New Jersey and Pennsylvania.
+Crape Myrtle trees, Lagerstroemia indica, have become one of the most popular flowering trees to grow in Georgia, and some other States, and only recently has it been recognized that the Crape Myrtle is cold hardy enough to flower in Northern States..
 Crape Myrtle flowering trees remain in bloom for several months, and the flowers radiate in glowing colors of red, purple, pink, white and bi-color.
 Some new crape myrtle tree cultivars like the "Black Diamond" with white flowers and black leaves: The "True Blue Crape Myrtle with an authentic blue color.
-Chaste trees, Vitex agnus-castus, are not well known in Georgia gardens as popular flowering trees, but the Chaste tree flowers over long summer periods will bloom in colors of white pink purple and red, with similar flower colors and flowering periods those of Crape Myrtle.
-Old standard flowering trees of the Prunus family, such as cherry trees are the most popular flowering trees in Macon, GA ., where the flowering cherry festival rates only second to the Kwanzan flowering tree and the Yoshino flowering cherry tree festival held in the Nation's Capitol.
-Kwanzan flowering cherry trees are double flowered pink, and Yoshino flowering cherry trees are single flowered.
+Chaste trees, Vitex agnus-castus, are not as well known in Georgia gardens as the most popular flowering trees, but the Chaste tree flowers over long summer periods will bloom in colors of white, pink and purple, with similar flower colors and flowering periods those of Crape Myrtle.
+Old standard flowering trees of the botanical Prunus family, such as Japanese Kwanzan and Yoshino cherry trees are the most popular flowering trees to plant in Macon, GA ., where the flowering cherry festival rates only second to the,Kwanzan flowering tree and the Japanese, Yoshino flowering cherry tree festival held in the Nation's Capitol, Washington, D.C.
+Japanese Kwanzan flowering cherry trees are double flowered pink, and Japanese Yoshino flowering cherry trees are single flowered.
 Flowering peach trees begin their flowering spectacle in March and bloom in red, white, and pink, but the unusual and rare peppermint-red-and-white flowering peach tree, which is the most popular color.
-Flowering plum trees begin blooming in early spring and new Japanese flowering plum trees are more extended in their flowering episodes than the native Chickasaw plum tree.
-Apricot trees are very unpredictable in their blooming period, but perhaps, are the earliest of the Prunus group to flower that in South Georgia can occur in January, then again following spring warmups.
-Crabapple flowering trees are early spring bloomers in Georgia and red flowers, red leaves, white blooms and pink, all, are found throughout Georgia.
-Bradford pear trees were once the most widely planted flowering tree in Georgia, mainly, because they were a fast growing tree like the Chinaberry trees and Mimosa trees, and because the Bradford pear tree was too fast growing so that the intracellular material was very soft and fragile and susceptible to wood rotting fungi, so that it too, began to fall apart at age 15, when the soft wood tissue was attacked by wood rot that often killed the tree.
-New pear trees like the Aristocrat flowering pear tree have been hybridized to replace the old out- of-date Bradford pear tree.
+Flowering plum trees begin blooming in early spring, and new Japanese flowering plum trees are more extended in their flowering episodes than the native Chickasaw plum tree.
+Flowering Apricot trees are very unpredictable in their blooming period, but perhaps, are the earliest of the Prunus group to flower; that in South Georgia can occur as early as January, then again several times following spring warmups.
+Crabapple flowering trees are early spring bloomers in Georgia.
+Red flowers, red leaves, white blooms and pink, all, are found throughout Georgia.
+'Bradford' 'pear trees were once the most widely planted flowering tree in Georgia, mainly, because they were such a fast growing tree like Mimosa trees, The 'Bradford' pear tree was too fast growing so that the intracellular material was very soft and fragile and susceptible to wood rotting fungi, so that it too, began to fall apart at age 15, that often killed the tree.
+New pear trees like the 'Aristocrat' flowering pear tree have been hybridized to replace the old out- of-date Bradford pear tree.

 The color, yellow, is generally considered the rarest flowering tree color in Georgia landscapes.
-The most cold hardy yellow flowering tree in Georgia is the Golden Rain tree Koeleuteria paniculata that forms gigantic yellow gold triangular blossom clusters that grow into very colorful lantern- like seed pods, progressively varying in color from white to pink to bronze with time and are extremely ornamental until late fall.In GA zone 8 and 9,
+The most cold hardy yellow flowering tree in Georgia is the Golden Rain tree, Koeleuteria paniculata, that forms numerous, gigantic yellow gold triangular blossom clusters that grow into very colorful lantern- like seed pods, progressively varying in color from white to pink to bronze eventually and are extremely ornamental trees until late fall.In GA zone 8 and 9,

 Georgia Nut Trees